 Many things can cause seizures.
 When a seizure is not caused by a fever, the cause could be very low blood sugar.
-Or the cause could be a head injury from a bad fall.
+Or the cause could be a head injury.
 A seizure also can be a sign of epilepsy.
 It can cause seizures that may come back now and then.
 Other things, such as abnormal heart rhythms or anxiety, can cause symptoms that look like seizures.

 One seizure does not mean that your child has a serious health problem.
 But you should watch for more seizures.
 Call your doctor or nurse call line if any occur.
 The doctor may need to do more tests and treatment.

 The doctor has checked your child carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 Call your doctor or nurse call line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if: